cilium/cilium.io/src/posts/2019-05-03-cilium-user-survey-march-2019/index.md

   - survey
   - cilium
 ogImage: ogimage.png
-ogSummary: 'Back in March we have asked our users to provide feedback via our first ever user survey.
-Many of you have responded and the results are in!'
+ogSummary: 'We asked Cilium users for feedback in our first survey.
+Many responded, and the results reveal current usage, motivations, and feature requests.'
 ---

 Back in March we have asked our users to provide feedback via our first ever